-Course Respect Policy and Netiquette:

-If a student's actions or words do not meet expectations of professionalism or engagement, I will open a dialogue with the student to bring attention to the concern.
-If a student's words or actions have demonstrated disrespectful behavior or intolerance to another student or students, I will stop the situation from continuing.
-This may mean I close discussion on a conversation in class, delete discussion posts, or delete class colleague feedback online.
+Course Respect Policy and Netiquette: If a student's words or actions have demonstrated disrespectful behavior or intolerance to another student or students, I will stop the situation from continuing.
+This may mean I delete discussion posts or delete class colleague feedback online.
 Most students do not intend to be disrespectful or intolerant the first time they say or do something in a class.
 It is simply a breakdown of intent and audience awareness, or perhaps a lack of awareness for the best way to say something.
 Because of this, first time situations are regarded as well intended but poorly executed, and the student will have another chance to post and/or offer thoughts in response.
 If a student continues to demonstrate disrespectful or intolerant behavior towards other students or toward the professor, I will immediately involve the Dean of Arts and Humanities, refer to the Code of Conduct, and address the situation in a manner befitting the action and its severity.
 Classes that teach and study argument always have the potential to be inflammatory, but they also have the potential to be great places to learn to hear and work in collaboration with ideas that differ from one's own.
 Learning to be respectful and tolerant is a key life skill, and we practice it every day of the semester.